Tiger Woods, with help from his daughter, opens up in Hall of Fame speech

 “I didn’t get here alone,” Woods continued, speaking of unimaginable successes and failures off the course.
 “I had unbelievable parents, mentors and friends who supported me in the darkest of times and celebrated the highest of times.

 “It’s actually a team award.
-All of you allowed me to get here and I just want to say thank you from the bottom of my heart.”
+All of you allowed me to get here, and I just want to say thank you from the bottom of my heart.”

 His voice caught as he spoke of his parents.
 It may have seemed as if he was always destined for success, but he revealed what lay behind it, saying he wouldn’t have succeeded “without the sacrifices of mom and dad, who instilled in me this work ethic to fight for what I believe in, to chase after my dreams.”

 “Nothing is ever going to be given to you.
 Everything is going to be earned.
-If you don’t go out and put in the work, the effort, one you’re not going to get the results and two, and more important, you don’t deserve it.
+If you don’t go out and put in the work, the effort, one, you’re not going to get the results, and two, and more important, you don’t deserve it.
 You didn’t earn it.”

 .@TigerWoods tears up as he reflects on the moment his family risked everything for him.@GolfHallofFame pic.twitter.com/bso9xge7hM— PGA TOUR (@PGATOUR) March 10, 2022